GregRos/preszr/README.md

 ### Example

-Here is the input and output for the example object shown at the start of this document.
+Here is the output of a big object with lots of different values:

 ```javascript
 [